strapi/documentation/docs/developer-docs/latest/development/data-management.md

 ### Provide an encryption key

 If you are importing data from an encrypted file the encryption key can be passed with the `strapi import` command by using the `-k` or `--key` option.
-If you do not pass the encryption key with the `strapi import` command you will be prompted for the encryption key before the import starts.

 #### Example: Pass the encryption key with the `strapi import` command
 <br/>